Max Palevsky: Personal life

-Palevsky was married six times and divorced five.
+Palevsky was married five times and divorced four times.
 He had five children.
 He was married to his first wife, Mary Joan Yates (Joan Palevsky), from 1952 to 1968.
 With her huge divorce settlement, the largest at that time in California, she became a renowned philanthropist.
 With Max, she had two children, Madeleine and Nicholas Palevsky.
 Joan died in 2006.
 His second wife was Sara Jane Brown, whom he married on September 6, 1969.
 In November 1972, he married Lynda L. Edelstein, his third wife, the mother of his sons, Alexander and Jonathan Palevsky.
 Jodie Evans, his fourth wife and widow, is a political activist and mother of Matthew Palevsky.

 Palevsky owned homes notable for their architecture, furniture, and art collections.
 Three California Houses: The Homes of Max Palevsky featured architecture and design by Ettore Sottsass of the Memphis group, Craig Ellwood, George Washington Smith, and Coy Howard.

 In 1985 and 1988, Palevsky was named to the Forbes 400 list of wealthiest Americans.
 His estimated worth for those years was $600 million (1985) and $640 million (1988).

 Palevsky died at the age of 85 of heart failure on May 5, 2010, at his home in Beverly Hills, California.